 We start by providing descriptive evidence on banks' pricing of climate risk, by plotting the interest rates charged by the banks in our sample to firms with different carbon footprints between September 2018 and December 2022.
 Figure 1 plots monthly values of the mean rate charged to firms in the top quartile by carbon emissions and that charged to firms in the bottom quartile: throughout the sample period, the rates charged to highemission firms exceed those charged to low-emission firms.
 The difference between the two averages to 14 basis points over the whole period, and ranges from a minimum of 5 to a maximum of 24 basis points.
-Figure 2 instead compares the rates charged to firms that have not announced an emission target with those charged to firms that have done so (based on the indicator drawn from Refinitiv data): also in this case, the former systematically exceed the latter, the overall difference averaging to 20 basis points, with a minimum of 13 and a maximum of 26 basis points.
-Hence, on average banks appear to differentiate their lending rates also based on their clients' prospective carbon emissions, not just their current ones - indeed even more so, as the average difference between the rates charged to firms with an emission target and those without a target exceeds that between high-emission and low-emission firms by 6 basis points.
+Figure 2 instead compares the rates charged to firms that have not committed to reduce future emissions with those charged to committed firms (based on the indicator drawn from Refinitiv data): also in this case, the former systematically exceed the latter, the overall difference averaging to 20 basis points, with a minimum of 13 and a maximum of 26 basis points.
+Hence, on average banks appear to differentiate their lending rates also based on their clients' prospective carbon emissions, not just their current ones - indeed even more so, as the average difference between the prices charged to non-committed and committed firms exceeds by 6 basis points that between high-emission and low-emission firms.

-While this preliminary evidence suggests that euro-area banks do price climate risk, it may be vitiated by composition effects, as firms with different carbon footprints may differ in many other respects, such as credit risk, size, location, etc. To take these important concerns into account, in what follows we provide evidence based on panel estimation, which enables us to control for unobserved heterogeneity in firm and bank characteristics.
+While this preliminary evidence suggests that euro-area banks do price climate risk, it may be vitiated by composition effects, as firms with different carbon footprints may differ in many other respects, such as credit risk, size, location, etc. To take these important concerns into account, in what follows we provide evidence based on panel estimation, which enables us to control for heterogeneity in firm and bank characteristics.
 To investigate whether banks price climate risk in their lending rates, in Table 2 we estimate variants of the following specification: